oumsofiane1/oumsofiane1.github.io/_posts/2024-01-30-simplifying-software-systems.markdown

 ## Technology stack multiplicity
  While embracing new technologies is crucial for innovation, it’s important to weigh this against the simplicity of the system.
 A diverse technology stack can lead to challenges in maintenance, onboarding and training new engineers.

+Systems can't all be reduced and simplified, many complex systems are complex due to the complexity of the business needs they fulfill.
+However as software engineers we should keep striving for taming that complexity as much as we can.